Pullusb/GP_refine_strokes/README.md

 **select by angle** : F9 to access angle tolerance tweaking
 ![angle based selection](https://github.com/Pullusb/images_repo/raw/master/GPR_select_by_angle.gif)

+**select by length** : Select stroke in active frame that are shorter than given length.
+Hint: you can discard single points (considered 0 length strokes) in the redo panel

 **polygonize**
 Like the straighten above but by splitting on angles between point, user can manage angle tolerance.